Maine’s first research satellite enters orbit

-Maine’s first research satellite will launch into the stratosphere early Tuesday morning.
+Maine’s first research satellite launched into the stratosphere in the early morning on Thursday, July 4.
 During its six-month to two-year orbit, MESAT1 will use its astronomical view to gather climate data about Earth for experiments designed and led by middle and high school students

 MESAT1 is outfitted with four multispectral cameras that take pictures with scientific data about water and energy.
 The images are then beamed to the satellite’s ground control station at the University of Maine and shared with the K-12 research teams.